Safe and Sound Protocol (SSP)

 - Social and emotional difficulties

 - Stressors that impact social engagement

 Auditory Processing Center now offers digital delivery of the SSP.
 The Unyte-iLs app makes the SSP program easily accessible because it can be downloaded on any smartphone or tablet and used with over-the-ear headphones.
-The user’s listening behavior is tracked at Auditory Processing Center and their schedule can easily be modified when needed.
+This enables the user to access the SSP intervention in their own home with remote support.
+We customize the protocol for each individual’s needs, offering a more gradual introduction to the program and extended services when needed.
+The user’s emotional well-being and listening behavior is tracked at Auditory Processing Center and their schedule can easily be modified when needed.
 Contact us for more information.